ysfzun/Mustang-Modal/README.md

 ### Click Close

- Optional field.
 Allows the user to close the modal by pressing "Mouse Left Click".
 Default value is false.

 ```javascript
 MustangModal.prop({